-The River Pitch Business Idea Competition was created to help ideas and early-stage businesses further progress.
-There is no entry fee and the event is open to both students and community members alike.
-The slate of competitors will be divided into separate booths with several teams competing at each booth.
-One presenter from each team will have up to 3 minutes to pitch their idea, and the judges will have up to 5 minutes to ask questions of the presenter.
-After all teams have pitched, the judges will deliberate and a $1,000 prize winner from each booth will be announced.
+The River Pitch Competition was created to help innovators and entrepreneurs with new ideas and early-stage businesses obtain feedback on their work and potentially win one of 10 different $1,000 prizes.
+There is no entry fee, and the event is open to students, faculty, staff and community members.
+The slate of competitors will be divided into separate booths with several individuals competing at one of ten different booths.
+If a team is entering, only one person can present.
+That individual will have up to 3 minutes to pitch the idea, and the judges have up to 5 minutes to ask questions of the presenter.
+After all teams have pitched, the judges will deliberate and prize winners from each booth will be announced.

-Beyond the chance to win funding, River Pitch is also an opportunity to get valuable feedback on your idea.
-You may even meet someone who wants to help you develop your idea into a business.
+Beyond the opportunity to win $1,000, River Pitch provides a way for each competitor to get valuable feedback on the idea presented.
+Contestants may meet someone who can help develop the idea into a business.
 AEI is hosting a series of workshops to help you prepare for the event.
 You can check out these workshops here.

 Competition Rules and Judging Criteria